aimwts/testcenter/README.md

 4. Navigate your browser to the address and port you configured your device to live at and verify that it serves out a page.
 If so you are setup!

 ## Configuration
   Each device gets two configuration files which define how that device acts on the network of devices.
-One file defines what is needed for the Swim Web Agent and the other holds what is needed for NodeJS.
+One file defines what is needed for the EdgeOS Web Agent and the other holds what is needed for NodeJS.
 Within the /config folder these files live in /java/ and /node respectively.
 You can define which set of configuration files to use at startup using the 'config' command line parameter.
 See the Scripts section below for more information about how to use this parameter.
 It is important to follow the naming convention shown in the example files when creating configuration files for new devices.
 An overview of the options within both files is below.

-  1. config/java/'*deviceName*'-app.properties - used by the SWIM service
+  1. config/java/'*deviceName*'-app.properties - used by the EdgeOS service
      * *aggregate.host.uri* - this should be the websocket address of the device acting as the aggregator on the network
      * *device.name* - this the 'Bot Name' and is used in a number of places.
 Importantly the name needs to have 'Agg', 'Plant', or 'Bot'.
 Those are used in a number of places to decide what type of bot the current device is.
 The IP address is inside the name is used by the UI for linking between devices this mean the name format must be something like nameOfBot|ip.of.bot with a pipe separating the name and IP.
      * *device.host.uri* -  this is the address of the current device.
 This is also used for linking devices together on the network.
-     * *swim.port* - port of the swim service. default is 5620
+     * *swim.port* - port of the EdgeOS service. default is 5620
      * *sensor.resolution* - The time in milliseconds over which we will sample time series data.

   2. config/node/'*deviceName*'Config.js